-The Brockport School Community secures a safe environment, skilled bus drivers and bus monitors are responsible for safely transporting students to and from school/school sponsored events and for enforcing school bus expectations.
-School bus safety rules have been developed by the Brockport Central School District's Transportation Department to ensure your child's safety when riding the school bus.
+The Brockport School Community secures safe, skilled bus drivers and bus monitors who are responsible for safely transporting students to and from school/school-sponsored events and for enforcing school bus expectations.
+School bus safety rules have been developed by the Brockport Central School District's Transportation Department to ensure your child's safety when on the bus.

-Students have the right to safe transportation to and from school.
+STUDENTS HAVE THE RIGHT TO safe transportation to and from school.

-Students have a responsibility to follow the transportation rules and expectations that are in place for your safety and well-being when on the bus.
+STUDENTS HAVE A RESPONSIBILITY TO follow the transportation rules and expectations that are in place for your safety and well-being while on the bus.

 Any incident occurring on the school bus will be addressed through a coordination between the Department of Transportation and school administration.
-Chelsea Farrand, Safety/Discipline Coordinator, can be reached at 637-1882 regarding student behavior on the bus.
+Chelsea Farrand, Safety/Discipline Coordinator, can be reached at (585) 637-1882 regarding student behavior on the bus.